CoastSunny/EegGraphAnalysis/README.md

 Graph analysis of resting state eeg data using MNE and Networkx

 Resting state data are cleaned and a connectivity matrix is created using the phase lag index (PLI).
-We can then build a graph and describe it using the classical measures or construct an acyclic sub network (Minimum spanning tree) that can be descripted with measures that allows unbiased group comparisons.
+Then, a graph is built and described using classical measures.
+For unbiased group comparisons an acyclic sub-graph is created joining all the nodes minimizing edge weights (w = 1/w).
+This sub-graph is named Minimum spanning tree.